Game Preview: Cougars at Royals

 Prince George Cougars News Release

-VICTORIA, BC - Tonight, at the Save on Foods Memorial Arena, the Prince George Cougars kick off the second-half of the regular season with a battle against the Victoria Royals at 7:05 pm.
+VICTORIA, BC - Tonight, at the Save on Foods Memorial Centre, the Prince George Cougars conclude their weekend set with the Victoria Royals at 6:05 pm.

 WHOS HOT